slow-coding/declarative-sugar/README.md

 ### ListView

-Generally, you don't need delegate/datasource pattern and UITableViewCell
+Generally, you don't need to deal with delegate/datasource pattern and UITableViewCell

 #### Static ListView